 It is very easy to learn the comma punctuation rules for coordinating conjunctions.

 All you need to do is take a few minutes to make sure you understand the basic rules and then lock them away in your memory.

-But, sure, you can always do a double check if you are a Grammarly user like me.
+You can always do a similar check if you are a Grammarly user.

 And yes, I just did a full check and I got all green lights for my comma usage.

 Yes, there are a few complicated comma rules.
 The ones for cumulative and coordinate adjectives can be a bit tricky.